MillaniaSameh/React-The-Complete-Guide/README.md

 - Don't do side effects (async code) inside reducers.
 - Thunk: is a function that delays an action until later.
 - Index routes: allows you to define the default route that should be loaded if the parent routes path is active.
+- useLoaderData: you can access loaded data with help of useLoaderData in any component on the same level or lower level.
+- useFetcher: use it if you wanna trigger a loader or an action without actually loading the page, the route to which this action or loader belongs.